My goal is to assist you in looking at the elegant roads, driveways, and patios that characterize facets of hardscape design.

 DIY Gas Fire Pit

 Gas fire pits represent a popular alternative to barbecue grills, and some aspects actually become do-it-yourself (DIY) possibilities.
 Potential ignites first by learning more about the subject.

-This article introduces the process of how to build a gas fire pit.
+This article discusses the process of building a gas fire pit.
 Topics covered are design factors, gas issues, operations assembly, and surround construction.
 Videos, images, charts, and diagrams provide visual enhancements (occasionally in thumbprints and side blurbs) to ease and break up reading.

 Our decisions, however, depend on where we are: our location.

 Location is paramount.
 Where will you put your gas fire pit?